bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 2. Log in to Essbase UI.
 Click on Application DynamicCorp.
 Click on hamburger icon.
 Click on inspect.

-3.Click on configuration.
+3. Click on configuration.

 4. Click on Add + to your right.

-5.Click + to select ‘AUDITTRAIL’ property.
+5. Click + to select ‘AUDITTRAIL’ property.
 Enter ‘DATA’ in value field.
 Click ‘Apply and Restart’ to restart application.

 Exercise 1-2 Submit Data and Audit Trail

 1. Log in to Smart View and connect to application DynamicCorp/Sales.
 Click on Connect.
 Click on Ad hoc Analysis.